 Setting the church on a weak foundation.

-Answers and Genesis finds itself at the epicenter of an evangelical surge, but despite calls by Ken Ham for a modern reformation (see my article: Ken Ham’s Ark Encounter to Usher In a Modern Day Reformation?) including a return to taking the authority of the Bible seriously, it is possible that the calls for reformation are not to a serious exegesis of God’s Word but rather to a trite and superficial saccharine form of evangelicalism.
+Answers and Genesis, and Ken Ham in particular, finds itself near the center of influence on the general evangelical church, but despite calls by Ken Ham for a modern reformation (see my article: Ken Ham’s Ark Encounter to Usher In a Modern Day Reformation?) including a return to taking the authority of the Bible seriously, it is possible that the calls for reformation are not to a serious exegesis of God’s Word but rather to a trite and superficial saccharine form of evangelicalism.
 It is a movement that claims to be true to God’s word while suffering the very problems that Luther and the other reformers were so worried about.
 Acknowledging biblical authority without understanding that authority will not result in true reformation.
-To make followers of Christ, the foundation must not be only a respect for Biblical authority but a right understanding of His Word.
+To make followers of Christ, the foundation must be not only a respect for Biblical authority but a right understanding of His Word.

 A few additional thoughts on the state of origins questions in the reformed church